 - Vision Quest addresses issues face as they transition to new schools and prepare for their lives as independent and responsible citizens.

-Open participation in team sports with the Independent School League is another vital element to the Junior High program at GMS.
-Emphasis is placed on positive, cooperative team play rather than competition.
-Boys and girls play on teams together and effort is made to give equal playing time.
+AthleticsOpen participation in co-ed team sports within the Independent School League is another vital element to the Junior High program.
+Emphasis is placed on positive, cooperative team play.
 Junior High sports include volleyball, cross-country, basketball, flag football and soccer, but may differ from year to year as determined by the coaches of the participating independent schools.

-Quotes from GMS alumni students:
+Quotes from Alumni

 - "I like that we have opportunities to explore and don't have to follow a set path."

-"I like how we can learn at our own pace and choose our own work."
+- "I like how we can learn at our own pace and choose our own work."

-"We are encouraged to challenge ourselves."
+- "We are encouraged to challenge ourselves."

-"The teachers are welcoming and understanding."
+- "The teachers are welcoming and understanding."

-"Nothing is a lecture.
+- "Nothing is a lecture.
 It's a discussion."